pawansarule/BCA-Sci-Practical_Slips-FOC-MS_Word/README.md

 # Microsoft Word

 Q1.
-Create a word document to add various shapes with colors and text options.
+Create a Word document to add various shapes with colors and text options.
 Also perform Following steps:
 1) Add border to this pages.
 2) Add watermark as “Draft” to the document.